open-sauced/intro/docs/intro-to-oss/what-is-open-source.md

 id: what-is-open-source
 title: "What is Open Source?"
 sidebar_label: "What is Open Source"
-keywords: ["what is open source", "open source definition", "open source licenses explained", "open source history", "open source evolution", "Open Source", "Open Source Community"]
+keywords: ["what is open source", "open source definition", "open source licenses explained", "open source history", "open source evolution", "Open Source", "Open Source Community", "open source software", "history of open source"]
 ---

-In this chapter, we'll delve into the concept of open source, its definition, and its history.
-Gaining a deep understanding of open source will help you appreciate the context in which you'll be collaborating and contributing.
+In this chapter, we'll explore the history of open source and what that means.
+Before contributing to a project, you should understand what is open source and the principles behind it to help you appreciate the context in which you'll be collaborating and contributing.

 ## Definition